Sander van Bree

 About me

 My research is aimed at figuring out how a dynamic brain realizes cognition.
 I see brain oscillations as a promising piece of the puzzle – they are a thread spanning most of my published work.
-Currently, I am studying how visual brain areas in macaques and humans build up representations from incoming neural signa...
-I mean, processes!
+Currently, I am studying how representations emerge in the primate visual system.

 I spend time reading up across a variety of disciplines, as I enjoy the cross-pollination of ideas from distant topics.
 Most of my energy goes to neuroscience, cognitive science, and philosophy.
 Outside of science, my main passion is art.
 I'm a sucker for experimental film and music.
 Think peace and quiet alternated with noise and bursts of colored light.

-I'm outspoken and I adopt a critical but constructive stance.
-I resonate with people who favor big picture thinking.
-I value candidness, strive to write and speak pointedly and concisely, and I try to keep my work freely accessible.
+As for my scientific values, I'm outspoken and I adopt a critical but constructive stance.
+I resonate with people who favor big picture thinking, and I value candidness and spaces that reduce academic hierarchy.
+I strive to write and speak pointedly and concisely, and I try to keep my software, data, and papers freely and publicly accessible.

 Musings